Current research projects

 While parents may provide an important source of social support to their children, many also struggle to regulate their own emotions about the climate crisis and other global crises.
 This can present a barrier to effectively addressing these issues with their children.
 Thus, research on the effects of parental support and moderating factors is urgently needed in order to develop tools to aid parents in this regard.

-To investigate this research question, an online survey and a subsequent laboratory study with parent-child dyads will be conducted.
+To investigate this research question, an online survey was conducted.
+Based on these results, a subsequent laboratory study with parent-child dyads is currently in preparation.

-KLIMA-Kinder: Climate Change in Medical Practice - Children's Concerns in Pediatric Care
+• KLIMA-Kinder: Climate Change at the Doctor's Office - Children's Concerns in Pediatric Care

 Duration: 2024 - 2025